webplatform/docs/apis/media_source_extensions/MediaSource/index.md

 |Description=This example creates a new MediaSource object and adds it to a video object.
 It then adds a sourceBuffer and calls to start loading content.

 The link below goes to a sample that runs only on browser that support the W3C syntax and MP4 files.
-|Code=// Create mediaSource and initialize video
+|Code=
-function setupVideo() {
+// Create mediaSource and initialize video function setupVideo() {
   clearLog(); // Clear console log